squid-cache/squid-cache.github.io/Features/Redirectors.rst

 ## page was renamed from SquidFaq/SquidRedirectors
 #language en
+#faqlisted yes

+= Feature: Redirection Helpers =

+ * '''Goal''': Allow Squid to use custom helpers to hijack and redirect web requests on demand to another location.

+ * '''Status''': Done.

+ * '''Version''': Squid 2.5+

+## * '''Developer''':

+## * '''More''':

 <<TableOfContents>>

-##begin
 == What is a redirector? ==

 Squid has the ability to rewrite requested URLs.
-Implemented as an external process (similar to a dnsserver), Squid can be configured to pass every incoming URL through a ''redirector'' process that returns either a new URL, or a blank line to indicate no change.
+Implemented as an external process, Squid can be configured to pass every incoming URL through a ''redirector'' process that returns either a new URL, or a blank line to indicate no change.

 The ''redirector'' program is '''__NOT__''' a standard part of the Squid package.
 However, some examples are provided below, and in the "contrib/" directory of the source distribution.
 Since everyone has different needs, it is up to the individual administrators to write their own implementation.

 == Why use a redirector? ==

-A redirector allows the administrator to control the locations to which his users goto.
+A redirector allows the administrator to control the locations to which his users go.
 Using this in conjunction with interception proxies allows simple but effective porn control.

 == How does it work? ==